|Patchetts Green Bridleways Trust|

 Fifteen years later (spring 2005), the physical works were performed.
 However, despite reminders that the legal work needed to be started in good time, this did not happen.

-Now, in May 2006, we have the completed legal order to remove the motorway restrictions from the land that usually prohibit riders, walkers and cyclists.
+In May 2006, we have the completed legal order to remove the motorway restrictions from the land that usually prohibit riders, walkers and cyclists.
 Instead, motor vehicles are excluded on this unique portion of the M1 motorway.
+The official opening of the path took place on 8 Aug 2006 by Lady Vesty, Vice President of the British Horse Society, and the Mayor of Hertsmere.

 The sketch shows, in red, Bushey 68 from Little Bushey Lane to the A41, and Bushey 36 from the A41 to Hilfield Lane.
 The purple colouring shows the current route of the H25 in this area.
 The new crossing is at the southwestern end of Bushey 36.